keras-team/keras-hub/README.md

 ## Installation

+KerasNLP supports both Keras 2 and Keras 3.
+We recommend Keras 3 for all new users, as it enables using KerasNLP models and layers with JAX, TensorFlow and PyTorch.

+### Keras 2 Installation

-To install the latest official release:
+To install the latest KerasNLP release with Keras 2, simply run:

 ```
-pip install keras-nlp --upgrade
+pip install --upgrade keras-nlp
 ```

-To install the latest unreleased changes to the library, we recommend using pip to install directly from the master branch on github:
+### Keras 3 Installation

+There are currently two ways to install Keras 3 with KerasNLP.
+To install the stable versions of KerasNLP and Keras 3, you should install Keras 3 **after** installing KerasNLP.
+This is a temporary step while TensorFlow is pinned to Keras 2, and will no longer be necessary after TensorFlow 2.16.

 ```
+pip install --upgrade keras-nlp
-pip install git+https://github.com/keras-team/keras-nlp.git --upgrade
+pip install --upgrade keras>=3
 ```
 ## Using KerasNLP with Keras Core